dunc-/LinkedList/README.md

 # LinkedList
-A data structure that works like the build in LinkedList.
+A data structure that works like the built in LinkedList.